postsharp/Metalama.Documentation/content/conceptual/using/getting-aspects.md

 ## Metalama ready-made aspects

-We plan to port the `PostSharp.Patterns` aspect suite to Metalama and to open source them.
+We plan to port the `PostSharp.Patterns` aspect suite to Metalama and to open-source them.
 It will take us a few months.
 Once it will be done, you will be able to use professionally-built aspects without having to create them yourself.

 ## Community aspects